Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Butterfly On A Flower At Agro Technology Park Cameron Highlands – Photo by Travelswithsun

-9. Find Your Instagram Moment At The Lavender Garden In Cameron Highlands
+10. Find Your Instagram Moment At The Lavender Garden

 Other than strawberries, flowers thrive in the cooler climate too!

-Lavender Garden has a very advantageous location.
+Lavender Garden has a very advantageous location along a main road.
 They have two levels to explore with 3 different lavender species on the ground level.

-But they have many other flowers including gerbera daisies of assorted colors as well as hydrangea, morning glory flowers, etc.
+Besides lavender, they have other flowers including gerbera daisies of assorted colors as well as hydrangea, morning glory flowers, etc.

 Mona Lavender At Lavender Garden In Cameron Highlands